milbits/oldcord/README.md

 > - UI Density should be on default, i wont support the other 2 options (they still kinda work though)
 > - To have the old gray colors, use the "Ash" theme in appearance settings
 >   - If you use vencord's "Client Theme" plugin, use darker
+>
+> - If you use BetterFolders, expect half of your screen to become black.
+I always try to fix this but no promises

 <details> <summary><h3>Light mode (usable!)</h3></summary>